 Similarly, any styling tips for complementing your darker-toned wallpapers

 Jewel-toned colors look great against a dark backdrop.
-If you're looking to add the darker-hued option of the Bequia Wallpaper into your bedroom, I love the idea of balancing out its indigo tones with a sunny, golden duvet cover.
+If you're looking to add the darker-hued option of the Bequia Wallpaper into your bedroom, I love the idea of balancing out its indigo tones with sunny, golden bedding.
 Pairing these two with some neutral furniture pieces creates this super comforting, meditative space.
 Or, if you're styling that pattern into your living room, add a plush vintage rug featuring gemstone-inspired colors.
 For the Alaari Wallpaper, don't hesitate to emphasize it with ruby red hints, like a wall art print.
 I think the two play well off of each other.